anrinion/adblock/README.md

 ## Installation

+### From Chrome Web Store

+The extension is currently pending review and will hopefully be available soon.

 ### From sources

-1. Download the extension files
+1. Download the extension files.
-2. In Chromium-based browser:
+2. In a Chromium-based browser:
-   - Go to `chrome://extensions/`
+  - Go to `chrome://extensions/`.
-   - Enable "Developer mode"
+  - Enable "Developer mode".
-   - Click "Load unpacked"
+  - Click "Load unpacked".
-   - Select the extension folder
+  - Select the extension folder.

 ## Configuration